CLNEulalia/Landscaper/README.md

 ## Getting Started

-1. Create a folder for this assignment and create an `index.html` and `app.js` file to work in.
+1. Create a landscaper folder for this assignment and create an `index.html` and `app.js` file to work in.

 1. Connect your `app.js` file to your `index.html` file.
 Write some sort of `console.log()` in your `app.js` and open up your `index.html` file in the browser to check if you've connected your files correctly